ConfederacyOfGaia/Gaia/druid.md

 This ability is identical to the Commune With Nature Feat.

+At 2nd level, a druid can tell by looking at something if it's enchanted with nature (but not arcane) magic Need to create a ~3rd level spell that permanently enchants an item, for use when creating magic items.
+Certain circles get unarmed fighting abilities based on their animal: Bear, Dragon, others?

 ## Spellcasting

 Drawing on the divine essence of nature itself, you can cast Spells to shape that essence to your will.
 See chapter 10 for the general rules of spellcasting and chapter 11 for the druid spell list.